Venktesh23/RecipeCraft/README.md

 - **Display:** Recommended recipes are presented with details such as name, ingredients, and an image.

 ## Tools and Technologies
-Here’s the formatted text in README markdown format:

----

 ### Data Processing
 - **TF-IDF Vectorizer:** Converts ingredient lists into numerical vectors based on term importance.
 - **StandardScaler:** Normalizes numerical features to standardize their range.